rahulrohri/PR_FP_RahulMegha/README.md

 Add images here

 Conclusion:
-We observed that in Broolyn , burglary crime count was relatively the highest whereas Felony Assault was relatively the highest in Bronx.
-Frauds in genereal were very low comapred to other crimes in NYC
+We observed that in Brooklyn , burglary crime count was relatively the highest whereas Felony Assault was relatively the highest in Bronx.
+Frauds in general were very low compared to other crimes in NYC

 # Hypothesis 5:
 The population density is directly proportional the average response time taken by an emergency unit to respond to that incident.
 (E.g. Are the instances of the vehicle taking more time to reach the emergency spot greater in densely populated neighborhoods?).